 Sadly, you’re probably going to have to deal with peeled porch paint at least once in your life.
 Repairing and reapplying porch paint may be a time-consuming task.
 It is a job worth completing though.
 A nice, clean-looking porch adds value to your home and welcomes you inside beautifully.
 In fact, the porch is often the first thing somebody notices as they wait for you to answer the door.
 An ignored porch can leave guests with a negative impression of your entire house.
 If you’re wondering how you can fix chipped and peeled porch paint by yourself, then continue to read our how-to guide below!

 What Causes Porch Paint to Chip and Peel and how can I Prevent it?

 There are many reasons why porch paint may start to chip and peel.
 For starters, it may have been applied when it was either too hot (above 30 degrees Fahrenheit) or too cold (below 10 degrees Fahrenheit).
 Applying porch paint in either of these unfavorable conditions causes problems with drying and adhesion.
 That results in peeling and chipping within only a short amount of time.
 Excessive moisture is another major culprit.
 A porch-made sealer or primer will be necessary to stop this issue from occurring.

-Another reason why your porch paint may be chipping or peeling is because the surface was not properly prepped.
+Another reason why your porch paint may be chipping or peeling is that the surface was not properly prepped.
 If the last coat of paint wasn’t scraped or sanded off or you forgot to prime it.
 Then the problems that existed before will continue to live on in the new coat.
 Poor quality products and tools may also be to blame.
-Unfortunately, many people choose the cheapest brand to save money when applying porch paint, but the reason why it’s so affordable is because it uses low-grade materials that will give you less-than-stellar results.
+Unfortunately, many people choose the cheapest brand to save money when applying porch paint, but the reason why it’s so affordable is that it uses low-grade materials that will give you less-than-stellar results.
 Identify the potential causes of your bad porch paint and then you can start to fix the problem for good.

 Preparing the Surface for New peeled Porch Paint